Riad 11 Zitoune

 Rooms

-There are just six equally delightful rooms and suites, each with a tasteful mix of traditional Moroccan craftsmanship and simple yet soulful modern design.
-Expect white-washed walls, colourful accents, handmade furniture, vibrant fabrics and artworks, and comfortable French-style double beds swathed in high-quality linens and plentiful pillows.
-The three suites also come with their own private terraces.
+There are just 11 equally delightful rooms and suites between the two riads, only a short walk from each other.
+Each has a tasteful mix of traditional Moroccan craftsmanship and simple yet soulful modern design.
+Expect plenty of colour, handmade furniture, vibrant fabrics and artworks, and comfortable French-style double beds swathed in high-quality linens and plentiful pillows.
+The three suites in the main building also come with their own private terraces.
 Bathrooms are decorated with traditional tadelakt plaster and have showers, Egyptian cotton towels and bathrobes, lounging chairs, vanities and toiletries.

 All the light-flooded rooms assure ample creature comforts such as air-conditioning, heating, safes and hairdryers.
-There are no TVs or telephones as the owners want to keep things tech-free (that said, there is free WiFi).
-The two Junior Suites (Saffron and Pistachio) on the second floor offer the most living space.
-Each has a French-style double bed, an extra single child’s bed and a furnished terrace that’s the perfect spot for gazing up at the cobalt-blue Marrakech sky.
+There are no TVs or telephones as the owners want to keep things tech-free (that said, there is WiFi).
+We stayed in one of the two Junior Suites (Saffron and Pistachio) on the second floor which offer the most living space.
+Each has a double bed, separated by a gauze curtain from a sitting area with a day bed (suitable for a child) and a furnished terrace; we found this to be the perfect spot for reading and gazing up at the cobalt-blue Marrakech sky.

 Features include: